StewartLynch/XcodeProjectRenamer/README.md

  XcodeProjectRenamer is a script Created by Marko Tadic on 8/1/16.

-Copyright © 2016 appculture.
-All rights reserved.

-I have just made an executable command line tool to make it easy to install and use.

 A Swift-based command-line tool to **rename an Xcode project** throughout its folder structure — including `.xcodeproj`, `.xcworkspace`, schemes, folders, and internal references.

 The tool is packaged as `xprename`, and can be installed via Homebrew or built locally.